top of page

 Daughters seek to grow and deepen their relationship with God through the Rule of Prayer.
 We fulfill this vow by praying daily for unity in Christ’s church, the spread of Christ’s kingdom, God’s blessings upon the members of our chapter and our clergy, and the spiritual growth of our parish.
 We also pray specifically for members of our parish who request prayers and for those on the Sunday prayer list in the bulletin.
 Our members are involved in diverse services throughout the church such as vestry, altar guild, garden guild, Sunday school teachers, lay readers, outreach in the community, volunteering with the Church of the Advocate, etc.

 Through the Rule of Service, a Daughter seeks to do the will of God every day.
-It is the application of her baptismal vow in which she strives to be Christ’s faithful servant by growing His Kingdom, participating in worship and study, and assisting clergy in the outreach and work of the church.
+It is the application of her baptismal vow in which she strives to be Christ’s faithful servant by growing His Kingdom, participating in worship and study and assisting clergy in the outreach and work of the church.

-The Order of Daughters of the King at Trinity has two new members who were admitted on September 24.
-We held a Quiet day in Lent led by two of our members.
+The Order of Daughters of the King at Trinity welcomed two members who were transfers from other chapters.
+We hosted the WNC spring assembly in May and it was attended by forty members from throughout Western North Carolina .
 We often attend regional meetings hosted by different parishes throughout Western North Carolina.
 We hold our monthly meetings in the Clark Room usually on the third Sunday after the 10:45 service.
-Our current book study is Help, Thanks, Wow.
-We provided two scholarships for students in Haiti to attend school.
-We have provided underwear, shoes, and monetary donations for the Church of the Advocate and supplies for women at Transformation Village.
-We also help with breakfast, funerals, and other special events.
+Our current book study is We provided a scholarship for a student in Haiti to attend school.
+We have provided underwear, shoes, and monetary donations for the Church of the Advocate and helped sort supplies to be distributed to the needy.
+We also help with breakfast and funerals and other special events.
 Two of our members lead contemplative prayer in the Beloved Community Book Club on Zoom as well as meeting in person.
 We send out personal postcards to Trinity members for Birthdays and Anniversaries.
 Nancy McCorkle is the President.
-Ada Jo Foley is the Secretary, and Marty Boone is the Treasurer.
-Any interested women are invited to contact Nancy McCorkle at nkmccorkle@gmail.com or at 912-224-5387.
-We welcome new members at any time.
+Ada Jo Foley is the Secretary and Nancy Dexter is the Treasurer.

 Respectfully Submitted,